Welcome to today's edition of the Rush 24-7 podcast.

 Listen to this.

-We welcome contributions from everyone regardless of age, culture, ethnicity, gender, gender identity, language, race, sexual orientation, geographical location, and religious views.
+We welcome contributions from everyone, regardless of age, culture, ethnicity, gender, gender identity, language, race, sexual orientation, geographical location, and religious views.

 Mozilla supports equality for all.

-If you do, you wouldn't have had the time to come up with all those categories to plug people into.
+If you do, you wouldn't have had time to come up with all those categories to plug people into.

-And of course, all that, we welcome contributions of everyone regardless of blah, blah, blah, unless you have a contrary opinion.
+And of course, all that, we welcome contributions of everyone regardless of blah, blah, unless you have a contrary opinion.

-Where you come from, what you look like, who you've been, who you want to be.
+Because if you have a contrary opinion, it doesn't matter where you come from, what you look like, who you've been, who you want to be.

-I forgot to mention he apologized for this heresy.
+He apologized for this heresy.

 Didn't matter.